 Best Time to Visit Victoria Falls

-Visiting Victoria Falls is most impressive between January and May.
+Visiting Victoria Falls is most impressive between April and June.
 During these months, the flow of the Zambezi River is stronger and the falls are more impressive.
-However, during this period many of the parks and reserves in southern Africa are in their low season for safaris and the power of the falls can make it too misty to actually see.
+However, during this period many of the parks and reserves in southern Africa are in their low season for safaris.
 As a result, June to August is an ideal period to visit the falls whilst game viewing is good and the Zambezi is still flowing well, feeding Victoria Falls.

 Weather During the Year